tuikkuanttila/kinesisbatcher/README.md

 	put_records_to_stream(records)
 ~~~

-A complete example on how to use KinesisBatcher with boto3:
+A complete example on how to use KinesisBatcher with boto3 is below.
+Note
+that boto3 is not included with the library.
+You can install it via pip:
+`pip install boto3`

 ~~~
 import boto3